zacx-z/ChipLisp/README.md

 to-i ; convert float to int
 to-f ; convert int to float
-eq ; check if two object references are the same eval define defun defmacro lambda macroexpand if while let ; bind local variables
+eq ; check if two object references are the same eql ; check if two objects have the same value eval define defun defmacro lambda macroexpand progn if while let ; bind local variables